“It was for freedom that Christ has set us free; stand firm therefore, and do not submit again to a yoke of slavery”

 The greatest obstacle to the Gospel is not its enemies who seek to imprison it in silence–for “the Word of God is not bound!”
 (2 Tim.
 2:9).
 It is rather its allies who volunteer their silence in a prison of shame.
 But many are we who find ourselves submitting again to that old shadowy yoke, and many are they who encourage the burden.

 The opposition of the Church is flanked on both sides of its freedom.
-The religious side demands we be ashamed of our sin and the pagan side demands we be ashamed of our shamelessness.
+The religious side demands we be ashamed of our sin and the pagan side demands we be ashamed of our religion.
 How dare we be audacious enough to walk in freedom from both?!
 How dare we not hang our faces like lead when we fail to meet the righteous standard of some critic just waiting to witness such a failure?!
 How dare we not walk in infinite shame for the atrocities committed in the name of our Lord by sinners no less righteous than we?!